irving-statek/open-pnp-wiki/Machine-Axes.md

 The larger the **Resolution** tick is, the more often OpenPnP can omit unnecessary micro axis moves, especially in the small adjustments of non-squareness compensation, nozzle tip runout compensation etc. By omitting micro axis moves, OpenPnP can also prevent extra backlash compensation moves, thus save motion time.
 Set the Resolution to a multiple of the micro-step displacement that makes sense in terms of needed precision for PnP, i.e. typically in the order of a few 0.01mm.

-When expressed in the format of the G-Code `MOVE_TO_COMMAND`, which defaults to %.4f, which can express 0.0001 driver units, any expressed coordinate should always change with each "tick" (however, it does not matter if the coordinate is rounded on lesser digits).
+Note: dependent on the **Resolution** given here, [[Issues and Solutions]] will also propose the right decimal format (precision) for the driver G-Code `MOVE_TO_COMMAND` (and others).
+Coordinates encoded as G-code decimals must always change with each "tick", however, it does not matter if it they are rounded on lesser digits.
+Using shorter decimal encoding allows for better command throughput and more buffering in controllers, important, when using [Motion Interpolation](GcodeAsyncDriver#interpolation). [[Issues and Solutions]]'s proposal automatically makes sure of all that.

 ### Controller Settings (Rotational Axis)